eArmada8/misc_kiseki/vgmaps/README.md

 ## Usage:
 ### kuro_mdl_to_gltf.py
 This script is a fork of https://gist.github.com/uyjulian/9a9d6395682dac55d113b503b1172009 by uyjulian.
-It converts MDL files to glTF.
+It converts Kuro 1 MDL files to glTF.
 My fork incorporates automatic decryption / decompression of CLE assets, and also does not require command-line usage.
 When double-clicked, it will search for and convert all the MDL files in the current folder.
 Decryption algorithm comes from KuroTools.
 All the remaining tools rely on the glTF output of this script.
+(This does not work for Kuro 2, please use Kuro MDL Tools.)

 ### make_vgmap_from_gltf.py
 This script will load the skeleton from the glTF model provided, then it will load each mesh and generate a .vgmap file with proper bone names.
 Place in the same folder as the glTF and the meshes in .fmt/.ib/.vb format (only the .fmt and .vb files are used), and double-click the script.
 For each mesh, it will ask you which skeleton you would like to use (the mdl file generally includes 3 - hair, body and shadow).
 It only includes non-empty groups in the final .vgmap - if you would like the entire skeleton, use make_complete_vgmap.py.